avigewirtz/avigewirtz.github.io-/gnu-compiler-collection-gcc/introduction.md

 # Introduction

-As programmers, we often treat `gcc` as a sort of black box.
-We pass it one or more C source files, and it outputs an executable file.
+As programmers, we often view `gcc` as a sort of black box; it takes as input one or more C source files and produces as outputs an executable file.
 If we look inside this box, however, we see that the underlying process takes place in a sequence of four stages--preprocessing, compilation, assembly, and linking.
 Each of these stages transforms the program from one form into another, culminating in an executable.&#x20;

 The purpose of this chapter is to provide an overview of this four-stage process.
 First, we give a high-level overview of the process.
 Next, we go over the process in detail, using a single-file program as an example.
 Finally, we go over it using a multi-file program as an example.&#x20;